yiheyue/common-linux-cmd/docs/about_cmd.md

 > whereis (1) - locate the binary, source, and manual page files for a command

-locate the binary, source, and manual page files of `tree`
+e.g. locate the binary, source, and manual page files of `tree`

 ```
 user@pc ~ $ whereis tree